nicollasricas/unity-deck/README.md

 ## Getting Started

-1. Download the _Unity_ plugin for Stream Deck on Stream Deck Store or [here](https://github.com/nicollasricas/streamdeck-unity/releases/latest).
+1. Download the plugin for Stream Deck on the Stream Deck Store or [here](https://github.com/nicollasricas/streamdeck-unity/releases/latest).

-2. Download the [Unity package](https://github.com/nicollasricas/unity-streamdeck/releases/latest) and [import](https://docs.unity3d.com/Manual/AssetPackages.html) in any Unity project you wish to use it.
+2. Download the unity package [here](https://github.com/nicollasricas/unity-streamdeck/releases/latest) and [import](https://docs.unity3d.com/Manual/AssetPackages.html) in any Unity project you wish to use it.

 If you have downloaded the plugin and imported the package into your project, you should see this message:

 ![Stream Deck Connected](https://user-images.githubusercontent.com/7860985/114270390-0f16ba00-99da-11eb-999b-fd90fb74cc95.png)

-**If for some reason the live link lost the connection it will automatically reconnect.**

 ## Features